montogeek/laravel-docs-es/eloquent.md

 The key fields to notice here are the `imageable_id` and `imageable_type` on the `photos` table.
 The ID will contain the ID value of, in this example, the owning staff or order, while the type will contain the class name of the owning model.
 This is what allows the ORM to determine which type of owning model to return when accessing the `imageable` relation.

 <a name="many-to-many-polymorphic-relations"></a>
-### Relaciones Polimórficas muchos a muchos
+### Many To Many Polymorphic Relations

+#### Polymorphic Many To Many Relation Table Structure

 In addition to traditional polymorphic relations, you may also specify many-to-many polymorphic relations.
 For example, a blog `Post` and `Video` model could share a polymorphic relation to a `Tag` model.
 First, let's examine the table structure:

-#### Polymorphic Many To Many Relation Table Structure

 	posts
 		id - integer